StarPlayrX/bigmac/README.md

 get the disk# (from the Big Sur installation).

-`sudo diskutil mountDisk /dev/disk#`
+`sudo diskutil mountDisk disk#`

 open terminal and type `open /Volumes`.
-Look for Recovery partition, it will have the DMG that you are looking for to create a recovery USB disk.
+Look for 'Recovery' mount, it will have the DMG that you are looking for to create a recovery USB disk.

 `sudo asr -s /path/to/dmg -t /path/to/external/usb/drive --erase --noverify`